spuddermax/linux-volume-osd/README.md

 - `--muted`: Flag to show the muted state (for volume)
 - `--debug`: Enable extra debug mode

-Note: Display duration is controlled via the settings file.
+Note: Display duration and volume step are controlled via the settings file.

 ## Architecture